Refereed Journal Articles

 Ferrari, E. (2016).
 Social media for the 99%?
 Rethinking social movements’ identity and strategy in the corporate web 2.0.
 Communication and the Public.
 Pdf.

-Ferrari, E. and Remensperger, J. (Forthcoming). “’When under surveillance, always put on a good show’: Representations of surveillance in the United States underground press, 1968-1972″.
+Ferrari, E. and Remensperger, J. (2019). “’When under surveillance, always put on a good show’: Representations of surveillance in the United States underground press, 1968-1972″.
 In Making Surveillance Societies: Transnational Histories, ed.
 Rob Heynen and Emily van der Meulen.
 University of Toronto Press.

 Clark, R., Erdener, J., Ferrari, E., Yang, G. (2017).
 Activist Media.
 In Oxford Bibliographies in Communication.
 Ed.
 Patricia Moy.
 New York: Oxford University Press.